 - 2 teaspoons adobo sauce from can of chipotle peppers (or less depending on your preferred spice level)

-- Rub in taco seasoning to exposed top half of pork
+- Place pork in slow cooker and rub in taco seasoning to cover top half of pork

 - Cover and cook on low for at least 8 hours

-- Remove juices from crock and reserve about 1/2 cup
+- Remove juices from the slow cooker and reserve about ½ cup

-- Shred pork with forks and add back liquid a little at a time until juicy
+- Shred pork with two forks and add back a little liquid at a time until juicy

 - With a spoon, mix together sour cream with adobo sauce

 - Serve pork on your favorite taco shells and desired toppings